kubedb/docs/docs/guides/pgpool/initializing/git-sync.md

 # Initialization Pgpool from a Git Repository
 This guide demonstrates how to use KubeDB to initialize a Pgpool database with initialization scripts (.sql, .sh, .js and/or .sql.gz) stored in a public or private Git repository.
 To fetch the repository contents, KubeDB uses a sidecar container called [git-sync](https://github.com/kubernetes/git-sync).
-In this example, we will initialize Pgpool using a `.sh` script from the GitHub repository [kubedb/Pgpool -init-scripts](https://github.com/kubedb/Pgpool -init-scripts).
+In this example, we will initialize Pgpool using a `.sh` script from the GitHub repository [kubedb/Pgpool-init-scripts](https://github.com/kubedb/pgbouncer-pgpool-init-scripts/).

 ## Before You Begin